paybyte-payment/paybyte-android-client-sdk/README.md

 ## Get a payment data

-Simply provide the payment address to retrieve all data related to a transaction.
+Simply provide the payment identifier to retrieve all data related to a transaction.

 ```csharp
 var payByte = new PayByte(true);